-For bringing back my faith in humanity – that chivalry is not dead and that heroism is not limited to those who have sacrificed their lives for the sake of other people.
+For bringing back my faith in humanity – that chivalry is not dead and that acts of kindness do create ripples of goodness from one person to all.

-For proving to me that no matter how long the journey will take, someone somewhere will always be waiting with all anticipation in the end.
+For proving to me that great things indeed come to those who wait – that no matter how long the journey will be, there will always be people who will be there for you, to support you with all anticipation until you finish what you started.

 For giving me a companion who understands my insanity and endures with all modesty the wrath of time just to make sure that I’ll never feel alone, lost, and left behind.

-For allowing me to meet people who never conforms with the willful demand of society and follow their own trail even if it means leaving one’s comfort zone
+For allowing me to meet people who do not conform to the willful demands of society – who stand true to their beliefs, even if that means leaving one’s comfort and blazing paths alone.

-But more than anything else, thank you for showing me that not all knights are in their shining armor; that some of them are on the trails, wearing worn-out trekking shoes that has stood the test of time, carrying liters of baggage including those of the tragic past, leading the way so to make sure that nobody gets left behind.
+And more than anything else, thank you for showing me that not all knights are in their shining armor – that some of them are on trails, wearing worn-out trekking shoes that have stood the test of time, carrying loads of baggage (literally and figuratively), leading the way so to make sure that no one ever gets left behind.

 All these memories will remain treasured in my heart.
 And in the years to come, I hope to look back on all these with a happy heart – that I’ve made the right choice of joining this hike, that everything I was made for began with You.

 Likewise, having been the last to arrive back at the jumpoff, thank you for making me realize how important it is to treasure every step of the way – that I don’t necessarily need to always be in a hurry.
 As Belle said: “Love comes when it has to and love leaves when it needs to.”